adampiskorski/pyconza-regbot/README.md

 - DISCORD_HELPDESK_CHANNEL_ID: The help desk channel
 - DISCORD_WELCOME_CHANNEL_ID: The channel used for greetings
 - DISCORD_ANNOUNCEMENT_CHANNEL_ID: The channel that calendar announcements are made in
+- DISCORD_ANNOUNCEMENT_STAGING_CHANNEL_ID: The channel that the bot will monitor for manual announcements to re-post
 - DISCORD_GUILD_ID: The conference's discord server ID (yes, one conference server at a time)
 - DISCORD_REGISTERED_ROLE_NAME: The name of the attendee role
 - DISCORD_REGISTRATION_ROLE: The name of the registration role